IBM/cloud-pak-operations-cli/README.md

     </p>
 </div>

-The IBM Cloud Pak Operations CLI allows the user-friendly installation of IBM Cloud Pak for Data 3.5.0/4.0.x and IBM Cloud Pak for Data services on OpenShift clusters.
-It also allows the one-click deployment of a Red Hat OpenShift on IBM Cloud cluster including the installation of IBM Cloud Pak for Data 3.5.0 as software.
+The IBM Cloud Pak Operations CLI provides basic functionality to manage Red Hat OpenShift clusters and IBM Cloud Pak for Data on various cloud platforms on top of the OpenShift CLI (oc) and the [IBM Cloud Pak for Data CLI](https://github.com/IBM/cpd-cli) (cpd-cli).

 For IBM-internal users, the IBM Cloud Pak Operations CLI additionally supports managing OpenShift clusters on Fyre.